GarySunGovBC/FMETemplate2-2018/readme.md

 ## Template Parameter Standard:
-Description of the published and private parameters necessary for the an FMW to implement the template: http://test.apps.bcgov/guide/intdocs/fme-template-v2-draft-parameter-spec/
+Description of the published and private parameters necessary for the an FMW to implement the template is included in the 'Parameter Standard' section of the user documentation

+(old path to parameter spec)
+http://test.apps.bcgov/guide/intdocs/fme-template-v2-draft-parameter-spec/

 ## Template Implementation Plan